Our Team

 Rachel stumbled into a career in nonprofit management and fundraising in 2006 and it stuck.
 She loves working for a purpose and is passionate about our community and her family.
 Rachel graduated Cum Laude from St. Ambrose University with a degree in Integrated Studies.
 Her degree has an emphasis in Marketing and Organizational Leadership.
 Rachel is from Milwaukee, WI but has lived in Nebraska, Colorado, California, and Rhode Island.
 She has 3 children and lives with her partner, Will, in Cedar Rapids.

-Haley Flenker, Resource Development Manager
+Haley Rosendahl, Resource Development Manager

 Before joining the CMC team, Haley spent four years managing and doing sales for the brewery she and her husband founded.
 Prior to opening their business, she worked in fundraising for the University of Iowa and Iowa State University.
 Haley volunteered as a tutor at CMC before the Covid-19 pandemic and is thrilled to be able to support the organization’s mission in a different capacity.
 She lives in Cedar Rapids, where she and her husband own a comedy club.
 In her limited free time, she enjoys reading, baking, and cooking.